Yasmine-Mohsen/Predictive-Analysis-of-Car-Sales-using-Linear-Regression-with-Sklearn/README.md

 - Handling missing values
 - Encoding categorical variables
 - Normalizing numerical features
-- Balancing the dataset
-- Splitting the data into training, validation, and test sets
+- Splitting the data into training and testing sets

 ## Model Building

-Using logistic regression, the predictive model was developed with the following steps:
+Using the Sklearn library, we implement a linear regression model.
+The key steps involved are:

 1. Importing necessary libraries
 2. Preparing the data for training
-3. Building the logistic regression model
+3. Training the linear regression model
-4. Training the model on the training data
+4. Making predictions on the test data
-5. Evaluating the model on the validation data
-6. Fine-tuning the model

 ## Evaluation

 The model's performance is evaluated using metrics such as:

-- Accuracy: 79%

-These metrics demonstrate the model's ability to accurately predict employee absenteeism patterns.
+- Mean Absolute Error (MAE)
+- Mean Squared Error (MSE)
+- Root Mean Squared Error (RMSE)
+- R-squared (R²) score

+These metrics help in understanding the accuracy and reliability of the model.

 ## Results

-The logistic regression model successfully identifies key factors contributing to employee absenteeism.
-These insights can help organizations develop strategies to reduce absenteeism rates, improve productivity, and enhance employee well-being.
+The predictive model successfully identifies trends and patterns in historical sales data, providing valuable insights for forecasting future car sales.
+The results can be used by the company to make informed business decisions.